Shopify/liquid/filters/plus.md

 title: plus
 ---

-Adds a number with another number.
+Adds a number to another number.

 ```liquid
 {% raw %}